6.1.26

 A chain soybean drinks and desserts stall in a hawker centre, selling favourites such as dou nai (soy milk) and dou hua (beancurd pudding) from $1.80.

-A typical HDB ground floor, complete with a kopitiam (hawker centre), pasar (fresh food market), small businesses, and common comumunity spaces.
+A typical HDB ground floor, complete with a kopitiam (hawker centre), pasar (fresh food bet), small businesses, and common comumunity spaces.

 Kuehs sold at the HDB pasar, including kue mangkok, klepon, kue lapis, and ang ku kueh.